andreoji/fizzbuzzex/README.md

 ExOauth2Provider.Token.grant(john_valid_request, otp_app: :fizzbuzzex)
 ```

-You will get back an access token similar to the following:
+You will get back an access token tuple similar to the following:
 ```ruby
 {:ok,
  %{